 The effectiveness of this policy will be monitored by the senior leadership team (SLT) and subject leaders.
-There is also an opportunity for all staff to make comments about marking, progress and feedback during our work scrutiny sessions, which are held on inset days.
+There is also an opportunity for all staff to make comments about marking, progress and feedback during work scrutiny sessions, which are held regularly during staff meetings and INSET.